Canberra (Year 2)

 Religious Education

-RE is taught in a focused block week at the end of term where the children learn about different religions and themes.
+RE is taught in a focused block week at the end of term, where the children learn about different religions and themes.
 RE is also supported during themed collective worship every day.
-This term the children will be exploring the Christian theme of 'Salvation' through the key question: 'Why does Easter matter to Christians?'
+This term, the children will be continuing their study of Christianity, with a focus on The Gospel, through the key question: What is the good news that Jesus brings?

 Geography

-During Term 4 the children will develop their skills in Geography through a study of Japan.
-This will include:
+During Term 6, the children will develop their skills in Geography through a ‘Map Makers’ (Local Study) unit of work: This will include:

-- Describing the human and physical features of a locality in Japan.
+- observing and naming the human and physical features of a local location

 PSHE